trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

    This option usually yields the best results of the options listed here.
-2. (Only relevant for FSI) With [`BernoulliPressureExtrapolation`](@ref), the pressure is extrapolated from the pressure similar to the [`AdamiPressureExtrapolation`](@ref), but a relative velocity-dependent pressure part is calculated between moving walls and fluids, which increases the boundary pressure in areas prone to penetrations.
+2. (Only relevant for FSI) With [`BernoulliPressureExtrapolation`](@ref), the pressure is extrapolated from the pressure similar to the [`AdamiPressureExtrapolation`](@ref), but a relative velocity-dependent pressure part is calculated between moving bodies and fluids, which increases the boundary pressure in areas prone to penetrations.
 3. With [`SummationDensity`](@ref), the density is calculated by summation over the neighboring particles, and the pressure is computed from the density with the state equation.